 - These dedicated teams are committed to ensuring the highest quality, state-of-the-art care for arthritis patients as well as basic, translational, and clinical research that paves the way for new and better treatment options, slower disease progression, decreased symptoms and impacts, and potential cures.

 World Renowned & Nationally Ranked

 The Johns Hopkins Arthritis Center falls under the umbrella of the Johns Hopkins Division of Rheumatology.

-- Hopkins has for 21 of the last 23 years years been voted #1 in the country by U.S. News & World Report as America’s Best Hospital and its Division of Rheumatology has been ranked #1 for the last nine.
+- Hopkins has for 21 of the last 23 years years been voted #1 in the country by U.S. News & World Report as America’s Best Hospital and its Division of Rheumatology has been ranked #1 for the last 12.

 - The Division of Rheumatology operates a number of specialty clinics.
 The Arthritis Center was the first and is looked upon as a model for disease-focused care.

 - All Arthritis Center doctors are attending physicians and full-time faculty members at the Johns Hopkins University School of Medicine, and all are board-certified in Rheumatology.

-- Our patients come from Baltimore and surrouding states, and from across the country and around the world.
+- Our patients come from Baltimore and surrounding states, and from across the country and around the world.
 In addition to receiving excellent medical care, patients may be eligible to participate in Hopkins research and benefit from novel treatment options while helping to advance the field for others with arthritis.